intel-secl/k8s-extended-scheduler/README.txt

 Installation of binary
 ##############################################################################
 Pre-requisites
-1. Kubernetes cluster should be up and running
+1. Install the AH public Key and Server cert and server public key
+2. Re-Start the base scheduler with the policy.json configuration
-2. CIT custom controller should be installed and running
+3. CIT extended scheduler should be installed
-3. Edit config file in src folder
-4. Copy the binary from bin folder and config file from src folder to root folder Install this binary on kubernetes master
+4. Copy the binary from bin folder and config file from src folder to /opt folder
+5. Run the exetended scheduler as below service cit-extended-scheduler start